-Tool 11: Multiple 4tap filter (JVET-J0024 Samsung)
+Tool 10: Multiple 4-tap filter (JVET-J0024 Samsung)

 Four-tap linear prediction is composed with interpolation filter and smoothing filter.
 Smoothing filter makes a prediction block natural and transform friendly but removes detail information especially near the reference pixels.
 Filter type is alternatingly chosen with the block size but still same filter is used in the same block.
 Multiple filters which have different degrees of smoothness in the same block can improve both accuracy and naturalness of intra prediction block.
+Multiple 4-tap filter is applied to luma block for angular prediction.

 Bit stream organization